jeffreyevans/spatialEco/README.md

                    component distributions.
 Divergence is calculated as: int [f(x) (log f(x) - log g(x)) dx] for distributions with densities f() and g().

+    knn - returns ids, rownames and distance of nearest neighbors in two (or single) spatial objects.
+          Optional radius distance constraint

     land.metrics - Calculates a variety of landscape metrics, on binary rasters, for polygons or points with a buffer distance.
 This is similar to the moving window in Fragstats but, uses either a buffer for each point or a zonal approach with polygons, to derive local metrics.